leaf-ai/studio-go-runner/examples/docker/README.md

 ```

 ## Validation

+docker context export default --kubeconfig ~/.kube/docker.kubeconfig

-To validate your installation ensure that the KUBE_CONFIG, and KUBECONFIG environment variables are not set, this will allow the kubectl tool to default to using your localhost to communicate with the cluster.
+To validate your installation you can now leave the KUBE_CONFIG, and KUBECONFIG environment variables set, or set then to point at your exported configuration file '~/.kube/docker.kubeconfig', this will allow the kubectl tool to default to using your localhost to communicate with the cluster.

 Now the kubectl command access can be tested as shown in the following Mac example: